Nothile-Moyo-Git/food-order-app-ui/README.md

 This App also taught me how to use CSS keyframes, as well as testing my ability to accurately map out a project and file layout

-## Note: The gh-pages is for deployment as it's the environment

-## Deployment notes, npm install will install all necessary package dependencies.
-# When ready to deploy, only npm run deploy is necessary
-# NOTE: DO NOT RUN THIS AS IT IS MY PROJECT

 The main branch for this project is the 'Master' branch, with the gh-pages branch being for production ready code.

 You can view the production build here: https://nothile-moyo-git.github.io/food-order-app-ui/